 A Fresh Start

-Caution: This Do-Over Sex Story contains strong sexual content, including Ma/Fa, mt/ft, Consensual, Romantic, Heterosexual, Historical, Time Travel, DoOver, First, Oral Sex, Anal Sex, Exhibitionism, Voyeurism, School, Military,
+Caution: This Do-Over Sex Story contains strong sexual content, including Ma/Fa, mt/ft, Consensual, Romantic, Heterosexual, Historical, Military, School, Rags To Riches, DoOver, Time Travel, Anal Sex, Exhibitionism, First, Oral Sex, Voyeurism,

 Desc: Do-Over Sex Story: Prologue - Aladdin's Lamp sends me back to my teenage years.
 Will I make the same mistakes, or new ones, and can I reclaim my life?
 Note: Some codes apply to future chapters.
 The sex in the story develops slowly.